-The Office of Environment provides data on the amount of waste treated in centralized composting plants (OE 2022c).
+The Office of Environment provides data on the amount of waste treated in centralized composting plants (OE 2023c).

 Activity data for backyard composting were reassessed in Switzerland in 2017 (Schleiss 2017).
 Amounts of organic waste composted in backyards are based on expert assessments as well as on data from a small number of cities and villages.
-The experts took into account different parameters affecting the waste amounts composted in backyards over the time, i.e. urban, rural situation, communication and incentive programs, and services for separate door-to-door collection of organic wastes.
+The experts considered different parameters affecting the waste amounts composted in backyards over the time, i.e. urban, rural situation, communication and incentive programs, and services for separate door-to-door collection of organic wastes.
 Liechtenstein takes these latest data and specific information into account.

 A gradually increase of organic waste treated in centralized composting plants can be observed, starting from 1993.
 This is most probable directly linked to the introduction of the polluter-pays-principle for mixed municipal solid waste management.
-However, a peak has been reached in 2008 and a slight decreasing development can be noticed since.
+A peak has been reached in 2008.
+A slight decreasing development can be noticed since.